nodejs/wiki-archive/V8-upgrade-process.md

 ## Testing

+### Node.js tests suite

+The first step is to run the standard Node.js tests suite.
+The best way to do that is to push the branch that contains the V8 upgrade to joyent/node __in a feature branch (something like v8-upgrade)__ and to run the the [node-review-unix Jenkins job](jenkins.nodejs.org/job/node-review-unix) on that branch.

 ### Testing post-mortem debugging on SmartOS

 In order to test post-mortem debugging on SmartOS, simply build a node binary with the default build options and run the following tests: `test/pummel/test-postmortem-details.js`, `test/pummel/test-postmortem-findjsobjects.js`, `test/pummel/test-postmortem-jsstack.js`.
 All these tests must exit with a 0 exit code.